 - 1.1 Each National Group is responsible for maintaining an up-to-date website.
-As far as the local group has its own website these regulations shall be followed as well. - 1.2 The address of the website should contain the prefix "elsa-", the name of the country in English and the top-level-domain ".org".
+As far as the local group has its own website these regulations shall be followed as well. - 1.2 The address of the website should be one of the following two options.
+The first option should contain the prefix "elsa-", the name of the country in English and the top-level-domain ".org".
 Alternatively the respective country-code top-level-domain can be used.
+The second option should contain the respective country-code, the abbreviation ".elsa" and the top-level-domain ".org".